cjimti/mk/_posts/2018-05-08-hobby-cluster.md

 Environment="DOCKER_OPTS=--iptables=false --ip-masq=false"
 ```

-You will need to restart Docker and reload deamons:
+You will need to restart Docker and reload daemons:

 ```bash
 systemctl restart docker